caiomarte/go/tutorials/30doec/d1/README.md

 #### Assign 1 integer input to a variable
 The first step is to read input from `Stdin`.

 Hopefully, you remember from the [previous post](../d0/) that `bufio`'s `Scan()` needs a loop to iterate for as long as there is input available.
 In other words, `Scan()` only read one input at a time.
-This thie, we need to read 3 different inputs, therefore we'll need to iterate 3 times.
+This time, we need to read 3 different inputs, and therefore iterate 3 times.

 To do so, we'll initialize a variable in a `for` statement; present a condition to break out of the loop after 3 iterations; and increment or decrement that variable after each iteration, based on the strategy we adopt.
 In my case, I'm using the default `for` structure to iterate from 0 to 2 (`i = 0`, `i = 1`, and `i = 2`), but feel free to use any other format or path to get to the same result.

 ![for statement](../../../images/30doec/d1/d1-s3.png)

 We narrowed the input reading loop, time to actually call `Scan()`.
-Remember: HackerRank instantiated `bufio.NewScanner(os.Stdin)` by the name `scanner`.
+Remember: HackerRank already created `scanner` with the necessary `bufio.NewScanner(os.Stdin)`.

 ![scan call](../../../images/30doec/d1/d1-s4.png)